mosip/mosip-infra/deployment/sandbox/README.md

 #### Steps to access the Pre-registration-ui
 1. Sandbox works on private IP address, hence, you can access the pre-registration ui from the chrome browser installed inside the machine where you have installed pre-registration module.

-1. Please follow this link for [Installing the Google Chrome Browser in your Ubuntu Machine](https://linuxconfig.org/how-to-install-google-chrome-web-browser-on-ubuntu-18-04-bionic-beaver-linux) if you don't have google chrome installed in your Ubuntu machine.
+1. If you don't have google chrome installed in your Ubuntu machine, please follow this link for [Installing the Google Chrome Browser in your Ubuntu Machine](https://linuxconfig.org/how-to-install-google-chrome-web-browser-on-ubuntu-18-04-bionic-beaver-linux) .

-1. Please follow this link for [Installing the Remote Desktop in your Ubuntu Machine](https://gist.github.com/hehuan2112/54cca01be23973a9f8b369e8d0df216e).
+1. If you want to access chrome using remote desktop connection, please follow this link for [Installing the Remote Desktop in your Ubuntu Machine](https://gist.github.com/hehuan2112/54cca01be23973a9f8b369e8d0df216e).

    After restarting the xRDP service, which is the last instruction in the above link, connect your ubuntu machine from RDP application present in your Windows system.

-   Now you have UI access in your ubuntu machine.
+Now you will have UI access in your ubuntu machine.

-   (Tip-> You will need to open 3389 port number from the cloud side)
+   **_Note:_** You will need to open 3389 port number from the cloud side.

 1. After connecting to the ubuntu machine from RDP application, open the chrome browser.

-1. MOSIP Pre-registration UI can be accessed using `*http://\<private ip address\>/pre-registration-ui*`
+1. MOSIP Pre-registration UI can be accessed using the url `http://\<private ip address\>/pre-registration-ui`
-    * Note :  To find the private ip address, you may use the following command
+    * **_Note_**:  To find the private ip address of your machine, you may use the following command:

-          `$ hostname -I | awk '{print $1}'`
+          $ hostname -I | awk '{print $1}'

-    * Sample screen of Pre-registration startup page
+    * Below is the screenshot of the Pre-registration startup page
 ![](images/pre-reg-screenshot.png)

 1. Login into the Pre-registration portal using OTP sent to email or phone.